Fraunhofer-AISEC/codyze-evaluator/documentation/docs/user-guide.md

 ## General Setup

-Do develop the project using IntelliJ IDEA.
+We develop the project using IntelliJ IDEA.
 Starting with version 2025.1, IntelliJ comes with support for kotlin script files.
 To profit from this feature, it is, however, necessary to configure the IDE accordingly once.
 It is recommended to compile the project first using `./gradlew build` so that all classes are available in the IDE.
 In the settings, please search for "Languages & Frameworks -> Kotlin -> Kotlin Scripts" and click "Scan Classpath".
-This will add the `.codyze.kts` files and you will get syntax highlighting and code completion for them.
+This will add the `.codyze.kts` files, and you will get syntax highlighting and code completion for them.

 ### Known Bugs